TZstatsADS/fall2017-project1-budingtanke/README.md

 - The `lib` folder contain computation codes for your data analysis.
 Make sure your README.md is informative about what are the programs found in this folder.
 - The `output` folder is the holding place for intermediate and final computational results.

+**Notice:

+To reproduce my result, please download the folder ziper and then run the code.

 Please see each subfolder for a README file.